If an individual is resident and domiciled in the United Kingdom, they will be taxed on their worldwide income and capital gains.

 Taxation of children

-Children are taxable in their own right unless their income derives from gifts from a parent.
+Children are taxable in their own right unless their income derives from gifts from a parent, and then any amount in excess of GBP 100 is taxed on the parent.
 A child tax credit (CTC) (if the parents are eligible) is normally payable to the main carer and is gradually withdrawn based on a formula according to the recipient’s (and their partner’s) level of income.
 CTCs are non-taxable and are neither related to nor deducted from the claimant's income tax liability.
 CTCs are not 'tax credits' in the conventional sense, but social security benefits.